Multi-Study R-Learner for Estimating Heterogeneous Treatment Effects Across Studies Using Statistical Machine Learning: Discussion

+We proposed the multi-study $R$-learner for estimating HTEs across multiple studies.
+By linking cross-study estimates of nuisance functions and HTEs via membership probabilities, the approach borrows information across potentially heterogeneous studies.
+Our setup requires that practitioners have access to participant-level data from multiple studies measuring a common set of covariates.
+Recent facilitation of systematic data sharing has led to increased access to standardized data across multiple sites.
+Prominent examples include the U.S. National Institutes of Health's \textit{All of Us} Research Program and the UK Biobank, which are national initiatives that standardize data across multiple collection sites by employing uniform protocols for sample gathering, health assessments, and data entry \citep{all2019all, biobank2014uk}.

-We draw parallels between the multi-study $R$-learner and several related lines of work.
-The first is federated learning across distributed data networks.
-In this setting, information exchange between data sites may be restricted due to privacy or feasibility considerations, prohibiting pooled analyses \citep{maro2009design, mcmahan2017communication}.
+A related line of work is federated learning across distributed data sites.
+In this setting, information exchange between sites may be restricted due to privacy or feasibility considerations, prohibiting pooled analyses \citep{maro2009design, mcmahan2017communication}.
 As such, study sites leverage models or parameters derived from other sites without sharing individual-level data.
-In the context of heterogeneous treatment effect estimation, \cite{tan2022tree} proposed a tree-based ensemble approach that combines models across data sites. \cite{vo2022adaptive} performed federated causal inference through adaptive kernel functions on observational studies.
-Similar to this line of work, the multi-study $R$-learner performs cross-site learning by computing study-specific nuisance functions and heterogeneous treatment effects for all individuals.
-Currently, our approach requires centralized access to individual-level data from all sites, and, as a result, is not directly applicable to distributed data.
-Adapting the multi-study $R$-learner to the federated setting would require the addition of a transportability (or partial transportability) assumption, i.e., $\{Y(1), Y(0)\} \indep S | X$, and the new loss function cannot be interpreted as easily.
+In the context of HTE estimation, \cite{tan2022tree} proposed a tree-based ensemble approach that combines models across data sites. \cite{vo2022adaptive} performed federated causal inference through adaptive kernel functions on observational studies.
+Similar to this line of work, the multi-study $R$-learner performs cross-site learning by computing study-specific nuisance functions and HTEs for all individuals.
+Currently, the multi-study $R$-learner loss function requires centralized access to individual-level data from all sites, and, as a result, is not directly applicable to distributed data.
 Thus, we leave this extension to future work.